Most Famous Car Logos

 Logo Subaru

 The Subaru emblem echoes celestial iconography, drawing inspiration directly from outer space.
-If you delve into the origin of the company’s name, you’ll find a fascinating tapestry of celestial symbolism intertwined with the company’s history.
+If you delve into the origin of the company’s name, you’ll discover a fascinating tapestry of celestial symbolism woven into the company’s history.

 The word “Subaru” comes from the Pleiades star cluster in the constellation of Taurus.
 This cluster, characterized by its brightness and visibility from Earth, not only gave the brand its name but also influenced the design of its emblem.
 Indeed, the emblem’s aesthetics are a direct allusion to the night sky, depicting a constellation that has captured the human imagination for millennia.

-The emblem depicts six stars chosen for their pronounced position in the constellation of Taurus.
+The emblem features six stars selected for their prominent position in the constellation of Taurus.
 These celestial bodies, especially visible to stargazers, have a double meaning.
 On the one hand, they reflect the celestial inspiration behind the brand’s name, and on the other hand, they symbolize a turning point in its corporate journey.
 The five small stars surrounding the dominant large star symbolize the historical unification of the five companies.
-These smaller companies merged, leading to the creation of the conglomerate known as Fuji Heavy Industries.
+These smaller companies merged, creating the conglomerate known as Fuji Heavy Industries.

 Subaru’s symbolic colors of silver and blue further reinforce the brand’s association with space.
 These hues, reminiscent of the vast and mysterious night sky, are not just an aesthetic choice.
 They echo the sentiments associated with the vastness of space: reliability and trustworthiness.
 Just as the stars have been reliable landmarks for navigators throughout history, Subaru strives to be a beacon of reliability in the automotive world.